 If I can’t make a mandatory event, who should I tell?

 We understand that you might have other commitments.
 We hope you can clear your calendar and join us for as much as possible.
 If you have specific questions about mandatory events, we encourage you to talk with your Woolie(s) or email email@example.com

 Your new UMBC Friends?
 Absolutely!
 Welcome Week is all about building your UMBC network and support system.
 As much as we want you to continue your current friendships, Welcome Week programs are intended for UMBC students only.
 Welcome Week programs are intended for UMBC students only.

 What’s a Woolie?

 Woolies are Welcome Week Leaders.
-They are current students who are volunteering their time to help your transition to UMBC and help you make new friends here.
+They are current students who work to help your transition to UMBC be as smooth as possible and help you make new friends here.
 Why are they called Woolies?
 That’s one of the great UMBC mysteries.
-To learn more about Woolies visit here.

 How do I communicate with my Woolie Group?